 Dr. Joshua Montgomery – Director of Education

-The Grant Imahara Foundation has purchased supplies and materials for 102 students to build 72 domes for the 2021/2022 school year so students can complete the Grant Imahara Coding Challenge.
+The Grant Imahara Foundation purchased supplies and materials for 102 students to build 72 domes for the 2021/2022 school year so students can complete the Grant Imahara Coding Challenge.
 This coding challenge is a supported initiative by the Ohio Coders Project and will help to further those students understanding of both electronics and coding.
 Montgomery is also an active member of the Star Wars builder communities.

 One of his most significant accomplishments is building a replica of R2-D2, a droid from the movie Star Wars that took him 2.5 years to complete.
 Montgomery used that experience of building R2-D2 to change how he teaches classes at his college.
 He explained how building R2-D2 made him a better teacher in his Ted Talk at Dayton Ohio in 2021.
 Josh and his wife, Brandy, reside in Southern Ohio with their two children and 4 dogs.